joshgerdes/jekyll-uno/_posts/2022-12-11-microsoft-devbox-wrapped-in-a-bow.md

 Beyond that, organizations pay only for what they use with a consumption-based pricing model.
 With this model, organizations are charged per hour depending on the number of Compute and Storage consumed.

-To use Microsoft Dev Box, each user must be licensed for Windows 11 or 10 Enterprise, Microsoft Endpoint Manager, and Azure Active Directory P1.
+To use Microsoft Dev Box, each user must be licensed for Windows 11 or 10 Enterprise, Microsoft Endpoint Manager, and Microsoft Entra ID P1.
 These licenses are included in M365 F3, E3, E5, A3, A5, Microsoft Business Premium and Microsoft 365 Education benefit plans.

 ![Microsoft Dev Box](/uploads/microsoft_devbox_selfservicedevelopment.png "Microsoft Dev Box")